The Museum of Old and New Art (MONA) has unveiled its vision for a major redevelopment of Macquarie Point in Hobart, Tasmania.

 RRR: And they got it?

 MW: Well yes.
 But then MONA decided, in tandem with developing an arts activation strategy for the existing masterplan, that they wanted to come up with a completely new vision for Macquarie Point.
-MONA’s creative team, Leigh Carmichael, Greg Lehman and others, saw that there were a whole lot of large-scale projects looking for a site in Hobart, which could be incorporated into a completely new masterplan.
+MONA’s creative team had seen that there were a whole lot of large-scale projects looking for a site in Hobart, which could be incorporated into a completely new masterplan.
 That includes projects like the Convention Centre, the Antarctic Centre and the Exhibition Centre.
 Nigel Fitton and Fender Katsalidis Architects conducted early development feasibility studies and facility assessments of current projects planned for Hobart, guided by discussions with local advisors and architects, and included that research into a brief for a new masterplan.
 And then we started to diagram out how everything might fit together – architects and landscape architects working together as one.

 RRR: MONA wants Macquarie Point to be Australia’s first major public acknowledgment of atrocities committed against Aboriginal people in the Black War.
 How do you go about interpreting the stories from Tasmania’s dark past, the atrocities that were committed against its Indigenous population, through public space design?

 MW: I think that is really an emerging conversation.
-MONA has really been pushing the research of that with their key advisor Greg Lehman.
-He and Leigh Carmichael [creative director of Dark MOFO] have been exploring that idea.
+MONA has really been pushing the research of that with their advisers and internally.
+David Walsh had been exploring that idea with his team and creative directors.
 We’d also just started to read the recent book The Black War: Fear, Sex and Resistance in Tasmania by Nicholas Clements, which began to guide us on what we needed to draw.
 Paul Carter of Material Thinking also was very influential in our early design thinking about these ideas, and how narratives of arrival and meetings between cultures might play out on the site.
 But I think at a masterplan level it is still quite tentative and there hasn’t been an engagement process with representatives of local people as yet, to make it a fully comprehensive approach.
 We do think the idea that you have a major demonstration of Aboriginal cultural heritage as a centrepiece of a new public space is a very powerful one.
 The design gestures are suggestive of what might come in future – an architectural gesture about Aboriginal culture, situated in a landscape that was sketched to include burnt remnants, campfires and gathering spaces of stone and old timber.
 But this is all very early days.